Tadhgin/Express.Note.Taker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ````

+This is a web application that allows users to create, save, and delete notes.
+The application uses an Express.js back-end and saves and retrieves note data from a JSON file.

+## Installation

+To install the application, clone the repository to your local machine, navigate to the project directory, and run the following command to install the dependencies:

+npm install

+## Usage

+To start the application, run the following command:

+npm start

+To create a new note, click the "Get Started" button on the home page.
+Then, enter a title and text for your note and click the save icon in the top-right corner.

+To view an existing note, click on the note in the left-hand column.

+To delete an existing note, click on the note in the left-hand column and then click the trash icon in the top-right corner.
+Credits

+This application was created by Tadhgin White

+## License

+This application is licensed under the MIT License.

 ## Mock-Up
 The following images show the web application's appearance and functionality: